Brother1der/ROV25-Photogrammetry/README.md

 # ROV25-Photogrammetry

-Welcome: This is the repository for a WIP system to run photogrammetry while the ROV is being driven.
-It contains code for the process of taking JPEG images from a camera, and inserting them into PTGUI, the selected photogrammetry software for the ROV.
+Welcome: This is the repository for a WIP system that runs photogrammetry while the ROV is being driven.
+It contains code for taking JPEG images from a camera and inserting them into PTGUI, the ROV's selected photogrammetry software.

 ## Workflow